Three Years Later

 “What do you think?”

 “Yes, I know how he hates you testing stuff without following the proper procedure.
 I think it has something to do with how he always has to clean up your mess.”

 “So you’ll do it?”

-“I can’t encourage you to blow your lab up, particularly with us inside.
+“I can’t encourage you blowing your lab up, particularly with us inside.
 Ezra would have my head.
 Besides, not your assistant.”
 She muttered pointing to herself.